 Welcome to our laboratory of ideas.
-We're here to help you become a more inspired creative, no matter what your age, stage or station in life.
+We're here to help you become a more inspired creative, no matter your age, stage, or station in life.

-Dig into the resources below—make art with your kiddos, hear from the artists themselves, or get inspired by our Community Cookbook on Comfort.
+Dig into the resources below—make art with your children, hear from the artists themselves, or get inspired by our Community Cookbook of Comfort.
 Here you can get many of the Museum experiences, right at home.